HIPAA Notice of Privacy Practices

 We reserve the right to change this notice and make the new notice apply to Health Information we already have as well as any information we receive in the future.
 We will post a copy of our current notice at our office.
 The notice will contain the effective date on the first page, in the top right-hand corner.

 If you believe your privacy rights have been violated, you may file a complaint with our office or with the Secretary of the Department of Health and Human Services.
-To file a complaint with our office, contact Integrated Pain Management Medical Group, Inc., Medical Records, 165 Lennon Lane Suite 100, Walnut Creek, CA 94598.
+To file a complaint with our office, contact Boomerang Healthcare, Medical Records, 165 Lennon Lane Suite 100, Walnut Creek, CA 94598.
 All complaints must be made in writing.
 You will not be penalized for filing a complaint.